Tobacco Kiln, Oak Valley: Description

 Although the external furnace area of the kiln has at some stage been dismantled and filled in, it can be located on the eastern side where ground subsidence reveals a round flue outlet.
 This is 1.5 m from the northern edge of the building with 4.18 m between the top of the brick wall and the top of the outlet.
 The diameter of the outlet is approximately 30 cm.
 The corrugated roof sheeting at the centre of the eastern wall has been cut back in two places and the metal in between bent down, indicating the former position of the chimney.
 A flat piece of iron attached to the left of this is probably the remains of a holding bracket for the chimney.
 Looking inside through the broken bricks on the western wall, it is possible to see a second matching flue outlet at a corresponding distance from the southern edge of the building.
 At a lower level, between these round outlets and the northern and southern walls, are two square holes indicating the flue inlets.
 Although no longer attached to the inlets and outlets, the remains of two iron flues still lie on the dirt floor, running across the barn and back again.
-They appear to be made out of iron sheeting fashioned into round pipes with telescopic sleeves joined together to form the returns.
+They appear to be made out of iron sheeting fashioned into round pipes with telescopic sleeves joined to form the returns.
 Some remnants of timber tiers are also evident, mainly along the northern wall.
 These tiers are made of bush saplings.

 The door to the kiln on the western wall is missing.
 The left hand jamb of a timber door frame is still in place, 1.7 m from the northern wall.
 It is impossible to say exactly how big the door was because the rest of the frame and some bricks above and to the right of the door have become dislodged, thereby enlarging the opening.